Diceycle/Arknights-Material-Planner/README.md

 * This tool has been primarily tested with BlueStacks.
 A configuration for other emulators can likely be found but is not guaranteed.
 As an example, Windows 11's native android emulation can not be interacted with in the same way BlueStacks can.
 As a result, it is not compatible with the depot scanning feature.
-* Text Recognition(OCR) is not a perfect technology.
-Mistakes can and will happen, so I doubt the depot scanning feature will ever be 100% accurate.
-Please do not submit bug reports for every single misread.
-    * Additionally, this has been tested on the english client.
+* This has been tested on the english client.
 I have seen that the korean client uses a different font for numbers.
-This might throw off the tool as well.
+This might throw off the tool as well, but if enough demand exists for it, I might add a different mode for other regions.
+* Since this tool relies on relatively exact pixel measurements, slight changes might throw it off.
+I have tried my best to add leniency but in the end the result is still somewhat fragile.

 ## Building or running from the source